wayudi208012/developer.bitcoin.org/devguide/wallets.rst

 (Bitcoin developers typically use the ASCII apostrophe rather than the unicode prime symbol, a convention we will henceforth follow.)

-This compact description is further combined with slashes prefixed by *m* or *M* to indicate hierarchy and key type, with *m* being a private key and *M* being a public key.
+This compact description is further combined wiwithwiwiththth slashes prefixed by *m* or *M* to indicate hierarchy and key type, with *m* being a private key and *M* being a public key.
 For example, m/0’/0/122’ refers to the 123rd hardened private child (by index number) of the first normal child (by index) of the first hardened child (by index) of the master private key.
 The following hierarchy illustrates prime notation and hardened key firewalls.

 .. figure:: /img/dev/en-hd-tree.svg
    :alt: Example HD Wallet Tree Using Prime Notation